octaflop/webtuts/_posts/2012-02-17-image-editing.markdown

 ## Basic Conversion Techniques (Raster to Vector)

-Converting a vector image to a raster format is trivial, simply use the {Export as…} function in the `File` menu of either Inkscape or Illustrator.
+Converting a vector image to a raster format is trivial, simply use the `Export as…` function in the `File` menu of either Inkscape or Illustrator.
 This conversion is easy because the image is being broken down into pixels, rather than being turned into mathematical points.

 Conversion from bitmap to vector is a lot more involved as a process.
-To convert a bitmap image, you must first import the bitmap into the program by clicking on {File \> Import…} and selecting the bitmap you’d like to convert.
+To convert a bitmap image, you must first import the bitmap into the program by clicking on `File > Import…` and selecting the bitmap you’d like to convert.

 Although there are a number of computational tools to assist you with